 - LASIK DOES NOT make cataract surgery more difficult, or risky.

 - LASIK DOES make the calculation of the correct IOL power less accurate.

 - LASIK CAN be repeated following cataract surgery to fine tune vision.

+For this, we have refractive surgery instead.
 The goal of the refractive cataract surgeon is to both improve the patients vision, and to help them to remain independent of glasses as much as possible.
-This is attained through careful calculations to determine the proper IOL power, meticulous cataract surgery, the use of a variety of IOL’s such as multifocals (ReStor and Technis Multifocal) and accommodating (Crystalens) which allow one to see both near and far without glasses, and the use of the excimer LASER to fine tune vision following cataract surgery.
+This is attained through careful calculations to determine the proper IOL power, meticulous cataract surgery, the use of a variety of IOL’s such as multifocals (ReStor and Technis Multifocal) and accommodating IOLs (Crystalens) which will allow one to see both near and far without glasses, and the use of the excimer LASER to fine tune vision following cataract surgery.

 The information presented on this Site and Blog and any related links is provided for educational, informational, and entertainment purposes only.
 Nothing contained in this Site is intended to create a physician-patient relationship, to replace the services of a licensed, trained physician or health professional or to be a substitute for medical advice of a physician or trained health professional licensed in your state.
 You must never consider any of the information presented here as a substitute for consulting with your physician or health care provider for any medical conditions or concerns.
 Any information presented here is general information, is not medical advice, nor is it intended as advice for your personal situation.
 Please consult with your physician or health care provider if you have concerns about your health or suspect that you might have a problem.